 As a parent, athlete or coach, this is a very important question.
 And one that isn’t all too often pondered.
 Yet we look for the latest and greatest athletic shoe, pay exorbitant amounts on “skill” camps and private lessons as well as play and pay for the sport year round.
 This undoubtedly improved your athlete, but to what extent and at what cost?

 The CA Speed & Strength program has been improving athletes from Day 1 to D1 for over 15 years.
-Our coaches are certified Strength & Conditioning Specialists with more experience than any other facility in southern NH including to include high schools.
+Our coaches are certified Strength & Conditioning Specialists with more combined experience than any other facility in southern NH, including all the high schools.
 The program is designed to PROGRESSIVELY improve the athlete by:

-- Identifying & correcting flaws in both athletic (running/cutting) and mechanical (squatting/push/pull) movement.
-PRIOR TO EVER PICKING UP A WEIGHT or CUTTING AT SPEED
+Identifying & correcting flaws in both athletic (running/cutting) and mechanical (squatting/push/pull) movements.
+We do this PRIOR TO EVER PICKING UP A WEIGHT or CUTTING AT SPEED!

 We take that athlete, evaluate their needs and level of ability and assign the correct program to improve their athletic ability.
 They are not lumped into an over-crowded, under-supervised, group program.